Salem, Oregon

 - the Youth Impact Award,

-- Youth Leadership Program Impact Award, and
+- Youth Program Impact Award, and

 - the Adult Impact Award.